iann0036/tf-cfn-provider/docs/providers/aws/OpsworksStack.md

 `CustomCookbooksSource` - (Optional) When `UseCustomCookbooks` is set, provide this sub-object as described below.

-`CustomJson` - (Optional) Custom JSON attributes to apply to the entire stack.
+`CustomJson` - (Optional) User defined JSON passed to "Chef".
+Use a "here doc" for multiline JSON.

 `DefaultOs` - (Optional) Name of OS that will be installed on instances by default.